redhatdemocentral/ocp-install-demo/README.md

 -----

-Linux errors?
+Network errors?
 If you recieve the following error, on Linux:

    ```
    Error: did not detect an --insecure-registry argument on the Docker daemon